newhook/krisp-obsidian-sync/README.md

 ### Rate limiting / API errors

-The tool includes 500ms delays between API calls.
-If you encounter rate limits, run smaller batches with `--limit`.
+If you encounter rate limits from the Krisp API, the tool will show an error.
+You can try running smaller batches with `--limit` or waiting before retrying.

+**Note**: The `--check-updates` feature is optimized to use a single API call to fetch meeting metadata for comparison.
+For large collections (1500+ meetings), it typically completes in under 30 seconds.
+Changed metadata is updated in-place in the cache - full meeting data (transcripts) is never re-downloaded.

 ### Want to update files without losing manual edits